 A student who receives an administrative dismissal (AD) or who withdraws (WF) from a nursing course with a failing grade after the designated drop date will receive an "F" for that course which will appear and be calculated as a grade of "F" on the transcript.
 An "S" (Satisfactory) or "U" (Unsatisfactory) shall be used in final grading of clinical practice.
-A "U" (Unsatisfactory) in clinical practice results in failure of the course.
+A "US" (Unsafe) or "U" (Unsatisfactory) in clinical practice results in failure of the course.
+Students who have demonstrated unsafe clinical behaviors are not eligible for reinstatement.